swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 ![Multi-Slice DB connection](/images/episodes/13/multi-slice-db-connection.png)

-In this case, each of our slices would have a separate repository, providing a clean interface to fetch only data the specific context is interested in.
+In this case, **each of our slices would have a separate repository**, providing a clean interface to fetch only data the specific context is interested in.

 Therefore **repositories belong to the business part of your application** and it is recommended that you define multiple repositories in different slices, which use the same relations to receive some data.